Alstom Metropolis 98B: Traction motors

-4EXA 2130 motor
+4 EXA 2130 motor

-The 4EXA 2130 traction motor is mounted centrally on the bogie using three pivots.
+The 4 EXA 2130 traction motor is mounted centrally on the bogie using three pivots.
 Two are positioned so that their horizontal axes are on the upper side of the central part of the bogie, bearing vertical, transverse, and longitudinal loads.
 The third pivot, with a vertical axis, is mounted in the lower central part of the bogie, bearing part of the longitudinal load and the reaction force from the torque.

 The motor housing, made of steel sheets, is fully welded.

 The stator winding consists of diamond-shaped coils wound with flat copper wire.
 The rotor winding is built from a laminated sheet package, mounted hot on the shaft, and clamped between two end plates.

 The rotor shaft is made of high-strength alloy steel.
 At the drive end of the shaft, there is a gear coupling connected to the gearbox hydraulically pressed, and an auxiliary fan; the main fan is mounted on the opposite end.

 The main fan, a centrifugal type, is mounted externally to the motor frame.
 It directs airflow to the heat exchange channels on the outer perimeter of the magnetic circuit, with its externally toothed turbine serving as a speed sensor disk.
 The internal fan, mounted inside, forces internal air circulation, balancing temperature differences within the motor.

 The motor bearing covers are made of malleable cast iron.
 At the non-drive end, the cover functions as an air flow diffuser from the fan and supports the bearing, allowing the installation of a speed sensor.
 The drive end cover is ribbed, providing greater mechanical stiffness and improved heat exchange with the external cooling airflow.

 Electrical connections are made through wires internally connected to insulators, routed to a junction box mounted on the upper part of the motor.